status-im/nimbus-eth1/doc/Nimbus - An Ethereum 2.0 Sharding Client_xt.md

 2. Extend the reach of the Ethereum platform
 3. Foster the highest degree of adoption by governments and enterprise

-## Requirement: Biweekly Development Reports, Technical Writing, and Promotion
+## Biweekly Development Reports, Technical Writing, and Promotion

 In addition to the implementation, Nimbus will have a biweekly process for reporting development-related updates.
 A technical writer will document implementation efforts and translate ongoing research discussions into articles easily understood by the community.

 Within the community at large, we will promote Ethereum as the leader of scalable public blockchains.

-## Requirement: Bounty-Based Development
+## Bounty-Based Development

 To entice the community to accelerate the development, we will attach bounties to and [publish](https://openbounty.status.im/app#/) the tasks that can be self-contained and defined clearly.